revenz/Fenrus/README.md

       - 3000:3000
     restart: unless-stopped
 ```
-Fenrus will save all the user confiuration data in the folder /app/data so map this folder outside the docker container.
+Fenrus will save all the user configuration data in the folder /app/data so map this folder outside the docker container.
-Also it will store custom images under /app/wwwroot/images, so map this folder outside the docker image aswell.
+Also, it will store custom images under /app/wwwroot/images, so map this folder outside the docker image as well.

 ---

 ## Getting Started

-First you need to register a user, you can do this on the login page by entering a username and password and clicking "Register" if no user with that username exists, a new one will be created.
+First, you need to register a user, you can do this on the login page by entering a username and password and clicking "Register" if no user with that username exists, a new one will be created.

 ![fenrus_login](https://user-images.githubusercontent.com/958400/154829712-5b7dde64-eb4b-4e1d-9991-29d160d4b057.png)

 ### Admin
-The first user created in the system will automically be assigned the admin role.
+The first user created in the system will automatically be assigned the admin role.
 This role allows the user to manage other users.

 ---